 And later in the movie, it gets worse: When someone in the Chain Breakers gets caught trying to leave the nursing home, he is punished by getting strapped tightly to a bed and injected with medication that leaves him in a zonked-out state of mind.
 This completely illegal imprisonment happens more than once in the movie.
 Keep in mind that this is a nursing home, but it’s unrealistically run like a “One Flew Over the Cuckoo’s Nest” psychiatric facility, with Kim Lin as Hogan Hills’ version of Nurse Ratched.

 There’s even a high chain-link fence around Hogan Hills that Jack discovers while he’s being held in the nursing home.
 (Obviously, he didn’t do his homework in finding out what kind of facility this really is.)
-It’s at this fence that Jack meets Elliot (played by Zachary Wan), who looks to be about 15 or 16 years old.
+It’s at this fence that Jack meets Elliot (played by Zachary Wan), who looks like he’s about 15 or 16 years old.
 Elliot is the only child of a Hogan Hills nurse named Gina (played by Gina Lamprell), and he seems eager to have someone to talk to when he meets Jack.

 Elliot says that he knows all the ins and outs of the nursing home.
 The teenager also mentions that he hangs out at the nursing home a lot because his single mother is afraid to leave him at home by himself after school.
 Later, Jack finds out that Elliot lied to him about why Elliot spends a lot of time at the nursing home: Gina says that Elliot is the one who’s afraid to be home alone, and he asked his mother if he could hang out at the nursing home while she works.